oli-lane/STAT331_portfolio/README.md

-# Template for STAT 331 Portfolio
+# STAT 331 Portfolio

-See instructions for creating your final portfolio
-[on the STAT 331 course webpage](https://atheobold.github.io/groupworthy-data-science/portfolio/portfolio-instructions.html).
-This repository provides you with a template for how your portfolio repository is expected to be organized.
+Portfolio for STAT 331 demonstrating my growth in using R to conduct statistical analysis.
+Includes code chunks covering various learning targets for the class and personal reflections on how I've revised and extended my skills throughout the course.